paperwm/PaperWM/README.md

 ## Fixed Window Size ##

-Currently it is not possible to have a default fixed window size.
+See the [Winprops](#winprops) section for a way to set the default _width_ of windows identified by their `wm_class` window property.

+Currently it is not possible to have a default fixed window height.
 Please check the following issues for progress / info:

 * https://github.com/paperwm/PaperWM/issues/304
 * https://github.com/paperwm/PaperWM/pull/189